Using Docker

 4. Add FiveNet Plugin to your FiveM gameserver

-The plugin code can be found here.
-Make sure to read the README.md
+Plugin code can be found here.